 Note: Under certain extenuating circumstances, students may petition to substitute HIS 577/AAS 577 Readings in African American History for AAS 500

 In addition to AAS 500, students are required to complete two other courses in the Humanities or Social Sciences.

-These should be courses (a) whose contents are judged to be devoted primarily to the study of race; or African American studies; or (b) for which they write research papers devoted to race; or (c) which are independent study topics tailored to the student’s interests in race or African American studies; or (d) which are independent study topics tailored to the student’s interests in race or African American studies.
-Students should consult with the DGS regarding the relevance of their coursework to the AAS certificate.
+These should be courses (a) whose contents are judged to be devoted primarily to the study of race; or African American studies; or (b) for which they write research papers devoted to race; or (c) which are independent study topics tailored to the student’s interests in race or African American studies.
+(Students may consult with the DGS regarding the relevance of their coursework to the AAS certificate.)

 Participation in a Faculty-Graduate Seminar

 Students must participate in at least one cycle of the Faculty-Graduate Seminar.